 Campaign/Services Request Form: Are you planning an event and want public participation?
 Visit http://www.tamucc.edu/marcom/request/ to request a publicity campaign from the Marketing and Communications Department.
 Final products can include digital signage, inclusion into Islander News Briefs, the community calendar of events, media alerts, interview pitches, brochures, surveys, photography, videography, web design and more.
 For events requiring heavy community exposure, please submit information at least three months in advance.
 For all other events, please give at least one month’s notice.

-April 27: Save the Date for 22nd Annual Islander Awards Celebration: Mark your calendar for the 22nd Annual Islander Awards Celebration on Friday, April 27, from 9 a.m. to 3 p.m. in the Texas A&M University-Corpus Christi University Center, Anchor Ballroom.
-Full agenda to be announced later.
+April 27: Save the Date for the 22nd Annual Islander Awards Celebration: Mark your calendar for the 22nd Annual Islander Awards Celebration on Friday, April 27, in the Texas A&M University-Corpus Christi University Center, Lone Star Ballroom.
+Mix and mingle, which includes live music, starts at 1 p.m. and the awards ceremony starts at 1:30 p.m.
 Come out to support Islander faculty and staff members as they are recognized for various milestones, including five years of service at the University, excellence in teaching and teaching innovation.
-Also honored will be employees who have recently retired or graduated, Honors Program faculty, Dorothy Yeater Scholarship winners, University Police Department awards and the Leadership, Excellence and Development program participants.
-This event is free and open to the public.
-For more information, visit http://hr.tamucc.edu/Recognition/index.html.
+Also honored will be employees who have recently graduated, Honors Program faculty, Dorothy Yeater Scholarship winners, University Police Department awards and Employee Excellence Awards

 April 28: Partnership Conference Proposals Open: The School and University Partnership Conference for Education at Texas A&M University-Corpus Christi is accepting proposals for presenters now through March 19.
 The Conference “Promising Practices for Improving Instruction,” will take place on Saturday, April 28, from 8:30 a.m. to 2:30 p.m. in the University Center, Lone Star Ballroom.
 The conference is a venue supporting the professional development of educators, including all of the university and school partners, researchers, technology professionals, and counselors who support this development.
 The conference is free.
 For more information and to apply, visit http://supce.tamucc.edu/; or email Lucinda.firstname.lastname@example.org.